 Chinita Pacifica

-This place is hard to find, it’s tiny and there’s only 1 chef.
-Which makes it ALL more awesome.
+This place is just one lady cooking.
 Her menu usually only has 2 items (whatever is freshest that day) and it changes every day.
 The gallo pinto is delicious and we had a chicken pasta dish once that was yummy.
-Driving to the north end of Jaco through downtown, take the last left onto a small road right before the bridge and it’s a tiny hole in the wall place on the left.

 Tsunami Sushi

 Awesome sushi place in Jaco with 2 for 1 Wednesdays and buy one get one half off for lunch on weekdays.
-Big portions and one of our favorite places for sushi in Costa Rica and one of the best restaurants in Jaco.
+Big portions and one of our favorite places for sushi in Costa Rica with friends.

 They are on the second level in Jaco Walk.